Photo by: Joey Kotfica

 Go to indicatorUnemployment

-Unemployment refers to the share of the labor force – by place of residence – that is not currently employed full-time or part-time.
-The unemployment rate reflects the strength of the overall labor market.
+Unemployment refers to the share of the labor force that is not currently employed full-time or part-time.
+The unemployment rate – by place of residence – reflects the strength of the overall labor market.

 Go to indicatorIncome

 Household income reflects the median combined earnings of all members of a household from any employment, retirement, investment or other source, based on their residential location.
-Worker earnings are examined at the individual level and reflect earnings by employment location.
-Income data highlights how households and workers fare overall in the region on an inflation-adjusted basis.

-Go to indicatorHome Prices
+Go to indicatorHome Values

 Go to indicatorRent Payments